 What to Do

 The south is still seeing a fair bit more sunshine, so if that's a priority, turn your gaze perhaps to the Alentejo, with its delightfully rural farmstays, hills beaded with pretty whitewashed hamlets, and some of the country's best food.
-Even the popular Unesco World Heritage site of Évora, a medieval delight of rambling alleys and Roman archaeological ruins, falls silent now.
+Even the popular UNESCO-protected site of Évora, a medieval delight of rambling alleys and Roman archaeological ruins, falls silent now.

-Porto Marathon In early November, runners pound the streets of Porto, which begins at the Parque da Cidade and heads along the riverfront, ticking off a lot of the city's iconic sights.
+Porto Marathon.
+In early November, runners pound the streets of Porto, beginning at the Parque da Cidade and heading along the riverfront, ticking off many of the city's iconic sights.

-São Martinho On November 11th, the Portuguese honor St Martin at a harvest festival of sorts, with roasted chestnuts and new wine from the recent harvest, and bonfires blazing.
+São Martinho, Nationwide (November 11).
+The Portuguese honor St Martin at a harvest festival of sorts, with roasted chestnuts and new wine from the recent harvest, and bonfires blazing.
 It's at its authentic best in rural regions like the Trás-os-Montes.

 More Helpful Information